gipplab/acst/README.md

 |     31.2 |     |       |       1 |   1000 |     1000 |    20 |   18 |        49 |
 |     31.3 |     |       |       1 |   1000 |     1000 |    30 |   18 |        15 |
 |     31.4 |     |   x   |       1 |   1000 |     1000 |    50 |   18 |         0 |

-### Conclusion
-Working with IPFS and therefore a peer-to-peer network was interesting and relatively easy to setup.
-With just a few minutes of work, you can be part of a very powerful network for sharing data.
-However, there is much more to discover at IPFS than initially expected.
-The possibilities with a cluster for example are much greater than with a conventional server-client system, because the peers in the cluster can help each other out.
-The real problem of the work is not IPFS itself, but the environment in which IPFS, or the cluster, operates.
-Thus, a changeable environment was created with as few uncertainties as possible to obtain consistent measurement data.
-For this purpose, docker was used.
-A program that can run many instances of IPFS in a very resource-efficient way but is not very intuitive to use with Dockerfiles and thus needs to be used with a unique language to manage the actual images and installation.
-Especially the possibilities through choosing one of many different base images can consume a lot of time.
-For example, package managers do not provide the same programs in every version and can only be updated a little.
-So choosing the right base image was very important but time consuming.
-Therefore, many scripts were developed with which it is possible to start docker, the container for the server with IPFS peer and the additional IPFS peer, which together form a mini cluster, by just executing one line of command.
-Also all changeable parameters will be set while the script is running.
-This saves much time searching for the right image and manipulating the system after every restart of the system.

-As expected, the bandwidth limitation had a negative impact on download speed, and the CPU limitation had very little to no impact, as IPFS works relatively light weight.
-In contrast, it was surprising to see that the simulated long response time had little effect on the choice of peers to provide.

-In the future, based on the results, a cluster can be set up in the real world at physically different locations and connected to each other.
-In this way, it can be tested whether the new results match those from the simulated environment.
-In addition, multiple files can be used to investigate the impact of replication on storage space.

 ***